 Removing 50 dangerous and congested level crossings across Melbourne

-Train manufacturing will start in early 2018 with the first high capacity metro trains to be operating from mid-2019.
+Train manufacturing began in early 2018 with the first High Capacity Metro Trains due to be operating from mid-2019.

 The first high capacity metro trains will be operating from mid-2019 on the Cranbourne and Pakenham lines.